 Management of Influenza

-Flu vaccine: the first line of defense
+Flu vaccine: The first line of defense

-Managing influenza with Tamiflu31,32
+Managing influenza with an antiviral treatment2

 Vaccination is the first line of defense against influenza.
 According to the CDC, antiviral medications can also be effective at treating and preventing influenza.